 While you should never be limited by your instrument in choice of music, there are certain scales that work better for various kinds of music and it is this we will be discussing today.

 We make so many 5-string banjos here at Deering.
-I counted 70 standard models.
-Yes, but they are not all alike.
-We have different tonal woods, different tone rings, different banjo heads, different pickups installed, and yes…different scale lengths!
-It almost boggles the mind!
+I counted 70 standard models - but they are not all alike.
+We have different tonal woods, different tone rings, different banjo heads, different pickups installed, and different scale lengths.

 The standard 22-fret, 5-string banjo with a scale length of 26 ¼” is one of the most versatile banjos you could ever play.
 Be it openback or resonator, this banjo can be used for bluegrass, country, gospel, jazz, folk, rock,classical.
 Pretty much any kind of music you want to play.
 Usually tuned to open G (G,D,G,B,D) tuning, with the use of a capo and some sort of 5th string capo device, you can pretty much choose your tuning on this banjo to fit your song.